SWIFTSIM/swiftsimio/docs/source/visualisation/volume_render.rst

 ---------

 We provide a volume rendering function that can be used to make images highlighting specific density contours.
-The notable function here is :meth:``swiftsimio.visualisation.volume_render.visualise_render``.
+The key function here is :func:`swiftsimio.visualisation.volume_render.visualise_render`.
 This takes in your volume rendering, along with a colour map and centers, to create these highlights.
 The example below shows how to use this.